ayatullah-ayat/expense-tracker/README.md

 ## Expense Tracker

-Expense List, Add New Expense, Filter Expense by year, ExpeneChart
+Expense List, Add New Expense, Filter Expenses by Year, ExpenseChart

 ### To run: